zecellomaster/the-projection-room/2021 MLS/MLS Methodology.md

 While it takes a couple of extra steps, it allows for each team's offensive and defensive relative strengths to be accounted for, which produces [more accurate results than other methods](https://arxiv.org/pdf/1806.01930.pdf) such as two independent Poisson distributions.

 ### Match by Match
 The Poisson regressions can be used in tandem with the Elo ratings (adjusted for home field advantage) to create values for the average number of goals either team is expected to score on each other if the match was played multiple times under the same conditions.
-Using these values, the probability of a each team will score a certain number of goals can be calculated.
+Using these values, the probability that each team will score a certain number of goals can be calculated.

 For example, here are the distributions for the Orlando City vs FC Cincinnati match on May 1st, 2021

 ![FC Cincinnati](https://user-images.githubusercontent.com/67310349/119240183-1920f200-bb1c-11eb-99f6-2b6c453816bc.jpg)
 ![Orlando City](https://user-images.githubusercontent.com/67310349/119240205-335ad000-bb1c-11eb-8794-5d2f8dc6b3d8.jpg)

-These distributions can combined to make a score probability matrix of the match.
+These distributions can combined to make a score probability matrix for the match.
 Below is a visualization of that.

 ![MatchMatrix](https://user-images.githubusercontent.com/67310349/119240232-52f1f880-bb1c-11eb-91d4-73d2f37c9098.jpg)